Table of Contents

 Yes, documentation of QMS processes, quality events, and workflows is critically important.
 Sometimes the notion of documentation can create angst within a company.
 Sometimes the idea of documentation is viewed as overly burdensome and often times unnecessary with little value added.

 In my experience, most companies do create quite a few burdens and obstacles regarding documentation.
 And it doesn’t have to be this way.

 Documentation should be about defining processes and maintaining the records required to demonstrate these processes are being followed.
 Documentation is key for objective evidence.
 Objective evidence to support your employees through design, development, manufacturing, and support of medical devices.
 Objective evidence to demonstrate that requirements are being addressed.

 Establishing thorough, yet functional, document management practices for your business is one of the most important foundational elements of a QMS.

-A key part of your quality management system is your quality manual.
+A key part of your medical device quality management system is your quality manual.

-The common approach for satisfying this quality manual need is creating a lengthy policy-level document that breaks down various sections of ISO 13485 and describes from a high-level how the medical device company addresses the clauses.
+The common approach for satisfying the guidelines of ISO 13485:2016 for a quality manual is creating a lengthy policy-level document that breaks down various sections of the standard and describes from a high-level how the medical device company addresses the clauses.
 This approach is fine.

 Your quality manual must meet the following criteria: